docxology/pymdp/pymdp/agentmaker/README_Biofirm_GNN.md

 # Biofirm Active Inference Agent

 ## Overview
 Biofirm is an active inference agent that maintains homeostasis in a simple ecological environment.
-The agent uses the Generalized Neural Network (GNN) notation to define its generative model and operates in a discrete state space with three states: LOW, HOMEO (homeostasis), and HIGH.
+The agent uses the Generalized Notation Notation (GNN) notation to define its generative model and operates in a discrete state space with three states: LOW, HOMEO (homeostasis), and HIGH.

 ## Architecture